 The J-1 STUDENT status never requires the Authorization letter.

 The W-9 form is required when you are paying income, such as a 1099 Honorarium or Professional Service, to a Permanent Resident, or a Resident for Tax Purposes.
 It is not required for Expense Reimbursement payments.
-When the W-9 form is required, it must be sent to you in a secure manner as it contains a Social Security Number.
-E-mail is not considered secure for this form.
+When the W-9 form is required, it must be uploaded into PaymentWorks as part of the registration process.
+See the Office of Central Procurement website for complete details.

 A copy of the VISA is never required as backup documentation.
 The VISA is not "trip specific" and not used as documentation for reimbursement of travel or 1099 payments.
 There are more than 30 countries that participate in the VISA WAIVER program and a VISA is not required for Non-U.S. Citizens from those countries to enter the United States.
 Those Non-U.S. Citizens will enter the United States with just an Admission Classification Stamp.